Can I change my name?

 A notice of your request to change your name must be published in a newspaper of general circulation in the county where you live.
 This gives other people a chance to object to your name change.
 Complete a Notice of Publication for an Adult (CC-DR-061) or for a Minor (CC-DR-065).
 Check with the circuit court clerk for details.
 In some jurisdictions, you are responsible for making publication arrangements.
 In other circuit courts, the clerk arranges publication.
 After the notice has been published, attach a copy to the Certificate of Publication (CC-DR-075) and submit it to the court.
 If the clerk arranged publication for you, then you may skip this step.

-Can I waive or substitute the publication step?
+Can I waive the publication step?

 Are there fees?